OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/ExtraAovMap.md

         default: [ 1, 1, 1 ]

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Bind the root of a map shader network that you want evaluated as an extra aov</p>
+        <p class="scene-class-attr-comment">Bind the root of a map shader network that you want evaluated as an extra aov</p>

     </p>